 The five-burner induction stove has been an incredible change for us; we love it.
 It boils giant canning pots filled with cold water and potatoes in about two minutes.
 Scrambled eggs, the litmus test of a good stove, are delightfully fluffy and flavorful and cooked to perfection in about a minute.

-We’re still working on retrofitting the range hood and installing the fan, backsplash, and pot filler, but we’re nearly done.
+Here’s the final installation with the range hood and backsplash.
 I love our old stove and look forward to years ahead of happy cooking on this historic, old piece.